Narcolepsy - The Myth of Somnolence

 Common symptoms of narcolepsy are extreme daytime sleepiness, sudden falling asleep and uncontrollable muscle relaxation (cataplexy) and sleep disturbances.

-The "sleeping sickness" cannot be cured, but can be treated with the help of medication and behavioral adjustments by those affected in everyday life.
+The "sleeping sickness" cannot be cured, but it can be treated with the help of medication and behavioral adjustments by those affected in everyday life.

 Greetings and see you soon!